3kuai/hanbo-db/README.md

 ### linear storage
     1.based on jdk's MappedByteBuffer
-    2.fixed unit size ,head 4 byte write in last item position, and then each item write in 4 byte with it bytes length and actually bytes.
+    2.fixed unit size ,head 4 byte write in last item position, and then each item write in 4 byte with it bytes length and actually bytes(TLV).
     3.key and value are seperated in storage
 ### build server
     cd jredis && mvn clean install